bitbrain/godot-gamejam/README.md

 ## 🎩 Basic menu flow (main menu, settings, pause)

 This project comes with basic menu navigation that allows you to navigate between ingame, settings and quitting the game.

+## 💾 Save Game Integration

+Automatically saves the state of the game on exit.
+Starting a new game overrides the existing save game.
+Any game object that needs to be saved has to be part of the "Persist" group.

+## 🌎 Translation support (i18n)

+Comes with pre-defined translations that can be extended.

+## _🚀 Automatic [itch.io](https://itch.io) deployment_ (coming soon!)

+Create a release branch and merge your Git commits into it.
+Via Github Actions, your game will be automatically deployed to itch.io!
+For more information, [read this guide](https://bitbra.in/2020/08/01/publish-godot-game-to-itchio.html).

+> **⚠ This is not yet supported until Godot reaches Release Candidate status!**

 </br>